bpietravalle/fuel/README.md

 reviews, etc.).
 This will allow you to associate more than one location with a given firebase node Fuel will send non-coordinate data to a firebase Node, and will then send coordinates to a geofire node.
 Currently, the default names are "locations" and "geofire" respectively.
-Default names for coordinates are 'lat' and 'lon'.
+Default names for coordinates are `lat` and `lon`.
 These keys are only necessary for communicating with your controller; Geofire follows its own methodology.

 *REQs*:
-* Your controller/view will need to save coordinates in a data object with 'lat'/'lon' keys.
+* Your controller/view will need to save coordinates in a data object with `lat`/`lon` keys.
 See below for renaming these keys.
 * Your app will need to specify two separate fireBase nodes(as well as angular services) for fuel to work properly.
 For example: